status-im/nimbus-eth2/docs/src/contribute.md

 # Contribute

-Follow these steps to contribute to this book! <br>
+Follow these steps to contribute to this book!

-We use a utility tool called mdBook to create online books from Markdown files.
+We use an utility tool called mdBook to create online books from Markdown files.

 ## Before You Start